swiftlang/swift/docs/OptimizationTips.rst

 and standard library developers.

-Some of the tips in this document can help improve the quality of your Swift program and make your code less error prone and more readable.
-Explicitly marking final-classes and class-protocols are two obvious examples.
-However some of the tips described in this document are unprincipled, twisted and come to solve a specific temporary limitation of the compiler or the language.
-Many of the recommendations in this document come with trade offs for things like program runtime, binary size, code readability, etc.
+Some of the tips in this document can help improve the quality of your Swift program and make your code less error-prone and more readable.
+Explicitly marking final classes and class protocols are two obvious examples.
+However, some of the tips described in this document are unprincipled, twisted, and come to solve a specific temporary limitation of the compiler or the language.
+Many of the recommendations in this document come with trade-offs for things like program runtime, binary size, code readability, etc.